rubyisttt/rubyisttt.github.io/_docs/05-configuration.md

 ![author sidebar example]({{ "/assets/images/mm-author-sidebar-example.jpg" | relative_url }})

-**Note:** For sites with multiple authors these values can be overridden post by post with custom YAML Front Matter and a data file.
+**备注：** For sites with multiple authors these values can be overridden post by post with custom YAML Front Matter and a data file.
 For more information on how that works see below.
 {: .notice--info}

 ```yaml